Yandex Cloud

 • External dictionaries

-Dictionaries in ClickHouse® are key-value data stores that are fully or partially loaded to the ClickHouse® server memory.
+Dictionaries in ClickHouse® are mappings of key-value pairs that are fully or partially stored in the ClickHouse® server memory.

-The main advantage of dictionaries is that they are faster compared to JOIN operations.
-Dictionaries are useful when you have to frequently access reference lists to get a set of values from a key.
+The main advantage of dictionaries is that you can get results faster compared to JOIN operations.
+Opt for dictionaries if you frequently query references to get values by a key.

-As their data sources, dictionaries can use ClickHouse® internal dictionaries or external sources, such as HTTP(s) resources or other DBMS's: MySQL®, ClickHouse®, MongoDB, and PostgreSQL.
+As their data sources, dictionaries can use ClickHouse® internal dictionaries or external sources: an HTTP(s) resource or any other DBMS, such as MySQL®, ClickHouse®, Yandex StoreDoc, and PostgreSQL.

 Internal dictionariesInternal dictionaries

-Managed Service for ClickHouse® contains a built-in geobase dictionary and a set of functions to work with it.
-This dictionary allows you to:
+Managed Service for ClickHouse® contains an embedded geobase dictionary and functions to work with it.
+With this dictionary, you can:

 • Get the name of a region in the required language by the region ID.

-• Get the ID of a city, region, state/province, country, and continent by the region ID.
+• Get the ID of a city, district, state/province, country, and continent by the region ID.

 • Check whether one region is part of another.